REDUCING RELIGION-INSPIRED CONFLICTS

 requirements, expectations, etc.

-The believer in any one religion will naturally treat all other
+Many believers in one religion will treat believers in other

 religions as following false Gods.
 Other religions will be seen as